Soups and Stews / Carrot and Parsnip Soup

 • Parsnips: you can see that the parsnips used here are a bit shrivelled, and that’s fine!
 They’ve been stored over winter and taste just as good when roasted.
 No need to peel.

 • Garlic: the garlic is roasted with the vegetables so it adds a slight sweetness and mild garlic flavour.
+Tuck the garlic under the other vegetables just in case, as it can sometimes pop when roasting.

 • Herbs: pictured is herbes de Provence but you can use any herb blend you like, especially if it contains thyme, rosemary, and oregano.
 To use fresh soft herbs, add then after the vegetables have roasted for the residual heat to release the oils rather than roasting them.

 • Vegetable broth: use any broth you like, but a decent one will make a difference here.
+Pictured is homemade vegetable broth but store-bought and powdered are fine.

 Roasted vegetable soup steps 1 to 4, roasting vegetables and mixing soup.

 Step 1: add the vegetables, oil, herbs, salt, and pepper to a roasting dish and mix to combine.
+You can use your hands or a wooden spoon for this.
+The herbs tend to stick to whatever mixing tool you’re using so try to scrape them off and back onto the vegetables.

-If you don’t have an immersion blender, simply cool the ingredients before mixing in a standing blender.
+• Use a standing blender: if you don’t have an immersion blender, simply cool the ingredients before mixing in a standing blender.
 Some will be marked as heat-safe and then it’s fine to use hot ingredients, but be sure to check, and don’t use a food processor.

-This is an easy way to roast garlic, and a method I use often.
+• Roast the garlic with everything else: this is an easy way to roast garlic, and a method I use often.
 Be careful when removing the roasted garlic from its skin as it is hot inside.

 • Make sure the carrots are cooked: they take a bit longer than parsnips, so if you’re checking to see if they’re soft, check a larger piece of carrot.